 Aluminium Extrusion – Everything you need to know

-What is extruded aluminium?
+What is aluminium extrusion?

 Think pasta!
-Extruding aluminium is similar to hand-made pasta.
+Aluminium extrusion is similar to hand-made pasta.
 You place the metal in a special press.
 It gets pushed through the cut-out die you’ve chosen or created.
 Then it comes out of the other end in the shape of the die.
 The technique is used to transform everyday aluminium alloy into objects with a defined cross-section, created for specific uses.
 The extrusion process itself taps into the metal’s unique characteristics.

 First you design the die in the shape you want to extrude the metal.
 Then you heat a cylinder of aluminium alloy to 800°F-925°F before transferring it to a loader and adding a lubricant to stop it sticking to the extruder machine or anything else.
 A great deal of pressure is then applied to a dummy block using something called a ram, which rams the aluminium into the container and onwards through the die.